 Any officer of a House of Parliament in Australia and New Zealand who is employed in the capacity of Clerk-at-the-Table and is eligible to be a member of the Society of Clerks-at-the-Table is eligible to be nominated for membership.
 Former Clerks-at-the-Table may also be honorary members of the Association.

-The Association is administered by an Executive which meets three times a year to determine policy and the directions of the Association.
+The Association is administered by an Executive which meets at least quarterly each year to determine policy and the directions of the Association.

-A two day professional development seminar is held at the end of January each year which is open to both members of the Association and other parliamentary officers nominated by the Clerk of their House.
+A multi-day professional development seminar is held at the end of January each year which is open to both members of the Association and other parliamentary officers nominated by the Clerk of their House.
 The Annual General Meeting of the Association is held concurrently with the professional development seminar.

 Three committees have also been appointed by the Executive.
 The Education Committee identifies to the Executive opportunities for the Association to contribute to a better understanding of the institution of Parliament and the Professional Development Committee makes the arrangements for the annual professional development seminar under the broad guidelines determined by the Executive.
-A new committee, the Parliamentary Case Law Committee, will compile a list of parliamentary law cases.
+The Parliamentary Case Law Committee, compiles a list of parliamentary law cases.